Cougars LEAD Leadership Certificate

 - DEVELOP lifelong leadership skills to mentor others and create new leaders

 You will complete experiences across five areas including Hospitality, Diversity, Service, Learning for Life, and Applied Excellence.
 In addition to these experiences, students will choose from three tracks to complete five (5) additional experiences related to the theme of the chosen track.
 The track options are Cougars Serve, Cougars Learn, or Cougars Respect.
-Finally, individuals must attend one (1) Synergy Leadership Conference and complete a Final Reflection in the Den.
+Finally, individuals must attend one (1) Synergy Leadership Summit and complete a Final Reflection in the Den.

 Hospitality draws us to do our daily work with a spirit of graciousness that welcomes